-The HRC Foundation’s Youth Well-Being Program is pleased to announce the 2020 class of HRC Youth Ambassadors: Ace Auker, Nhandi Craig, Junior Hernandez, Nakiya Lynch, Sam Moehlig, Ashton Mota, Seth Owen, Avi Pacheco, Gia Parr, Molly Pinta, Joseph Reed Jr., Savannah Skyler and Nicole Talbot.
+The HRC Foundation’s Youth Well-Being Program is pleased to announce the 2020 class of HRC Youth Ambassadors: Ace Auker, Nhandi Craig, Junior Hernandez, Nakiya Lynch, Sam Moehlig, Ashton Mota, Brooklyn Owen, Avi Pacheco, Gia Parr, Molly Pinta, Joseph Reed Jr., Savannah Skyler and Nicole Talbot.

 As Youth Ambassadors, these LGBTQ advocates will represent the HRC Foundation, adding their voices and experiences to raise awareness about the most pressing concerns facing LGBTQ youth and our programs that promote well-being for LGBTQ youth, including All Children - All Families, Welcoming Schools and Youth and Campus Engagement, as well as our seventh annual Time to THRIVE Conference in February.